Webinar

 Nonmembers = $499

-Led by Council on Foundations staff and philanthropic leaders, this training will address policy advocacy strategies that support and effective practices.
-Participants will gain helpful tools and resources, network with peers developing and implementing their foundation’s advocacy strategy and create a summary action plan to guide their next steps.
+Led by Council on Foundations staff and philanthropic leaders, this training will address policy advocacy strategies that support effective practices.
+Participants will gain helpful tools and resources while networking with peers who are developing and implementing their foundation’s advocacy strategy.

 Participants will explore the following during the course: